Nothing sets the mood for a relaxing soak in the bath, or just chilling on a calm rainy evening, like the warm glow and comforting scent of a candle.

 Carefully pour the melted wax into the mason jar.
 If your wick moves during this process, you’ll have time to fix it before the wax hardens.

 You can either place your candle in the refrigerator to harden quickly or leave it out for a few hours at room temperature.

 Essential Oil Candle Recipe: Beeswax, Bergamot and Cedarwood

 Imagine yourself in a bucolic cabin in the mountains.
-A cedar forest surrounds you as you step out onto the porch and breath in the rejuvenating mountain air.
+A cedar forest surrounds you as you step onto the porch and breathe in the rejuvenating mountain air.
 You hear birds chirp as a light breeze rustles through the branches.

 This rustic scene is what we imagine when we light this all-natural, DIY essential oil candle.
-Nature lovers are sure to be energized by this refreshing scent.
+Nature lovers are sure to be energized by the refreshing scent.

 Here’s how to make this bergamot and cedarwood candle.